s0m31unkn0wn/42-Cursus-Rank02-Fract-ol/README.md

 Upside of MLX42 is it's somewhat maintained, downside for someone who might be reading this a year or two later - MLX42 might evolve away from working with my code directly, you might have to update the code accordingly.
 "1-click" making - depends on your glfw exact location, even if MLX42 pull is successful, making might fail if glfw directory in the -L"" in MLX_FLAGS is not correct for your glfw path.
 We in Quebec had an accidential system reset in spring 2024 after which everyone had to reinstall everything from scratch, and install paths that were harmonized became very individual.
 Lesson - back up your work (i did).
+In color.c i made only 3 coloring schemes (schemes, not colors), you can add more psychedelic ones. i might too if\when i return to this.